jparrent/usvotesgraphs/README.md

 Here we have the definition of a class, or a template for creating 'instances' of objects, followed by the primary instructions in `main()`.
 This is an example format that will likely keep the project well-organized over time.
 And with only four methods to build out, this class already has most everything a data scientist frequently uses when handling data.

 The `__init__` is a special method that is used to initialize variables.
-You can also think about it as a method that stores whatever it is you need to keep track of, e.g., the data, today's date, or to call another method.
+You think of it as a method that stores whatever it is you need to keep track of, e.g., the data, today's date, or to call another method.

 What is `self`?
 This is how to generalize a class's methods and attributes so that one instance of that class does not affect a separate instance.
 A class's method needs to be passed `self`, i.e. `def load(self, *args, **kwargs):`, to point to the instance when called via `data = Dataset.load(*args, **kwargs)`.
 And if you want to use a class's methods or attributes within the class itself, prepend `self.` to that method or attribute.